 In the Wild…

 Reticulated giraffes are listed as Endangered by the IUCN (International Union for Conservation of Nature).
-Reticulated giraffe populations have declined by more than 50 percent in the last 30 years, and it is estimated that there are only about 8,700 individuals in the wild.
-Their decline is attributed to habitat loss, deterioration of habitat and illegal poaching.
+Reticulated giraffe populations have declined by over 50% in the last 30 years.
+It is estimated that there are around 8,700 individuals in the wild.
+The decline is attributed to habitat loss, deterioration of habitat, and illegal poaching.

-As one of the Zoo’s Quarters for Conservation projects for 2019-2020, Zoo Atlanta is working with the Giraffe Conservation Foundation (GCF).
-GCF is the only NGO (non-government organization) that works closely with local governments and other partners to preserve giraffe populations and facilitate education programs across Africa.
+Zoo Atlanta has supported the Giraffe Conservation Foundation (GCF) through our Quarters for Conservation program.
+GCF is the only NGO (non-government organization), that works closely with local governments and other partners to preserve giraffe populations and facilitate education programs across Africa.

 You can help by sharing what you know about giraffes and their conservation status in the wild.
-You can also reduce your carbon footprint by saying no to single-use plastics like straws and plastic bags.
+You can also reduce your carbon footprint and say no to single-use plastics like straws and plastic bags.